earth-mover/icechunk/spec/icechunk_spec.md

 Icechunk uses a series of linked metadata files to describe the state of the store.

 - The **state file** is the entry point to the store.
 It stores a record of snapshots, each of which is a pointer to a single structure file.
-The latest state file is always copied to `icechunk.json`.
+State files follow a deterministic sequential naming scheme.
 - The **structure file** records all of the different arrays and groups in the store, plus their metadata.
 Every new commit creates a new structure file.
 The structure file contains pointers to one or more chunk manifest files and [optionally] attribute files.
 - **Chunk Manifests** store references to individual chunks.
 A single manifest may store references for multiple arrays or a subset of all the references for a single array.
 - **Attributes files** provide a way to store additional user-defined attributes for arrays and groups outside of the structure file.
 This is important when the attributes are very large.